I’m Dr Linda Berman. I’m a writer, artist and psychotherapist. I have a Post Graduate Diploma in Psychotherapy.

-My passions are painting studying, language, and writing.
-My special interests are psychoanalysis, projections and ‘the other,’ psychological freedom, creative thinking.
+My passions are writing, painting, language, and blogging.
+My special interests are psychoanalysis, psychological freedom, diversity and inclusion and creative thinking.

-After retirement, when I had more space to think, the time was right to gather together the various strands of my working life and to integrate them through the process of writing.
-I am currently working on a book which is about thinking about thinking; this blog is a place for me to develop my thoughts and ideas for the book.
+After retirement, when I had more space to think, the time was right to examine the various strands of my working life, in order to integrate them through the process of writing.

 If you’d like to contact me, send an email to lindaberman at hotmail dot com.